What is a social message?

 How can I be involved, communicate with staff or learn more?

 It is possible to provide comment or share concerns at any time, of course.
-Emails can be addressed to email@example.com and regular mail to "Gender-Based Violence Writing Team" c/o Office of the Presiding Bishop, 8765 W. Higgins Rd., Chicago, IL 60631.
+Emails can be addressed to firstname.lastname@example.org and regular mail to "Gender-Based Violence Writing Team" c/o Office of the Presiding Bishop, 8765 W. Higgins Rd., Chicago, IL 60631.
 All communications will be kept, read and considered.
-The most up to date information about this project is posted online at http://www.elca.org/en/Faith/Faith-and-Society/Current-Social-Writing-Projects/Gender-Violence.
+The most up-to-date information about this project is posted online at https://www.elca.org/en/Faith/Faith-and-Society/Current-Social-Writing-Projects/Gender-Violence.